A martingale concept for non-monotone information in a jump process framework: Introduction

+From now on we skip the subscript $Q$ in \eqref{EvaluationFormula} and all related expectations.
+Depending on the application, we interpret $P$ either as the real world measure or as a risk-neutral measure.

+When we replace filtration $(\mathcal{F}_t)_{t \geq 0}$ in \eqref{EvaluationFormula} by non-monotone information $(\mathcal{G}_t)_{t \geq 0}$, then all the powerful tools from martingale theory for studying the time dynamics of \eqref{EvaluationFormula} are not available anymore.
+In order to fill that gap, this paper derives general representations of the form

-where $\xi$ is an integrable random variable, $(\mathcal{G}_t)_{t \geq 0}$ is a non-monotone family of sigma-algebras generated by an extended marked point process that involves information deletions, $(\mu_I)_{I \in \mathcal{M}}$ is a set of counting measures that uniquely corresponds to the extended marked point process, $(\nu_I)_{I \in \mathcal{M}}$ and $(\rho_I)_{I \in \mathcal{M}}$ are infinitesimal forward and backward compensators of $(\mu_I)_{I \in \mathcal{M}}$, and the integrands $G_I(u-,u,e)$ and $G_I(u,u,e)$ are adapted to the information at time $u-$ and time $u$, respectively.
+where $\xi$ is any integrable random variable, $(\mathcal{G}_t)_{t \geq 0}$ is a non-monotone family of sigma-algebras generated by an extended marked point process that involves information deletions, $(\mu_I)_{I \in \mathcal{M}}$ is a set of counting measures that uniquely corresponds to the extended marked point process, $(\nu_I)_{I \in \mathcal{M}}$ and $(\rho_I)_{I \in \mathcal{M}}$ are infinitesimal forward and backward compensators of $(\mu_I)_{I \in \mathcal{M}}$, and the integrands $G_I(u-,u,e)$ and $G_I(u,u,e)$ are adapted to the information at time $u-$ and time $u$, respectively.
 In case that $(\mathcal{G}_t)_{t \geq 0}$ is increasing, i.e.~it is a filtration, the second line in \eqref{MartingRepres} is zero and the first line conforms with classical martingale representations.
 The central idea in this paper is to focus on those properties only that martingales and compensators show on infinitesimally small intervals.
 We call this the 'infinitesimal approach'.
-In principle, the infinitesimal approach is not restricted to jump process frameworks, but a fully general theory is beyond the scope of this paper.
-Our representation results are further extended to processes of the form
+In principle, the infinitesimal approach is not restricted to point process process frameworks, but a fully general theory is beyond the scope of this paper.
+We will further extend our representation results to processes of the form

-where $(X_t)_{t \geq 0}$ is a suitably integrable c\`{a}dl\`{a}g process, but here an additional drift term may appear.
+where $(X_t)_{t \geq 0}$ is a suitably integrable c\`{a}dl\`{a}g process.
+In this case an additional drift term appears on the right hand side of \eqref{MartingRepres}.